 In most cases, if your US employer sends you to work in Switzerland for less than five years, then you (and your employer!) will pay into the US social security system.
-Conversely, if you work in Switzerland for upwards of five years or if you were hired in Switzerland, then you’ll pay into the Swiss social security system.
+Conversely, if you are an American working in Switzerland for upwards of five years or if you were hired in Switzerland, then you’ll pay into the Swiss social security system.

 Further, expats who are self-employed and work only in the US or who transfer their business to Switzerland for five years or less will pay US Social Security taxes.
 Those who are self-employed and work only in Switzerland or transfer their business to the US for less than five years will pay into the Swiss social system.

 How Do I Obtain an Exemption From the System?